 Verify that your boot is oriented properly.
 The metal side of the boot flange should be on top.
 If your pipe boot has a square base and your roof is curved or pitched, it's best to orient the corner to the high side of your roof (i.e. like a diamond, not a square), which will give you better coverage and help to shed water away from the flange.

 Apply sealant to the underside of your pipe boot flange, then fasten the flange into place with fasteners through the flange and into the roof.
 Fastener spacing should be approximately 1" apart, and fastener type is dictated by the roofing material.
 Rivets work well for sheet metal.
 Pan head stainless screws work well for both metal and rubber roofs with wood sheathing behind them.

 The boot flange needs to tightly conform to the surface of the roof.
 Fasten from the center outward, and avoid stretching or pinching the boot while fastening.
-If installing on a corrugated roof, ensure you have a fastener at the belly of each corrugation.
-If installing over a seam on a standing seam roof cannot be avoided, pay special attention to the area up and over the seam to ensure that the boot flange is properly bent and secured to tightly conform to the seam.
+If installing on a corrugated roof, ensure you have a fastener at the belly of each corrugation to prevent the boot from pulling away from the low spot.